mattbdean/JRAW/docs/README.md

 {{ @Exmaple.showSomething }} {{ @Example.doSomething }}
 ```

-## Adding a new page
+## Adding a new chapter

-All pages are arranged in [`toc.json`](https://github.com/mattbdean/JRAW/blob/kotlin/docs/src/main/resources/content/toc.json).
+All chapters are arranged in [`toc.json`](https://github.com/mattbdean/JRAW/blob/kotlin/docs/src/main/resources/content/toc.json).
 This file specifies the table of contents for our book in JSON format.
-This is essentially an array of [`Page`](https://github.com/mattbdean/JRAW/blob/kotlin/docs/src/main/java/net/dean/jraw/docs/Page.java)s.
+This is essentially an array of [`Chapter`](https://github.com/mattbdean/JRAW/blob/kotlin/docs/src/main/java/net/dean/jraw/docs/Chapter.java)s.

 Say our `toc.json` looks like this: